Rick James: Death

 On the morning of August 6, 2004, Rick James's caretaker found him dead in his Los Angeles home at the Oakwood Toluca Hills apartment complex, just outside Burbank.
 He was 56 years old.
 His longtime publicist, Sujata Murthy, released a statement to the media stating he died of natural causes.
 Rick James died from pulmonary failure and cardiac failure, associated with his various health conditions of diabetes, a stroke, pacemaker, and heart attack.
 His autopsy found alprazolam (Xanax), diazepam (Valium), bupropion (Wellbutrin), citalopram (Celexa), hydrocodone, chlorpheniramine, methamphetamine, cocaine and digoxin (Digitalis) in his blood.
 However, the coroner stated that "none of the drugs or drug combinations were found to be at levels that were life-threatening in and of themselves".

 Following a public viewing for fans, a private memorial was held at Forest Lawn Memorial Park – Hollywood Hills.
 A public funeral was held at St. John Baptist Church in Buffalo, New York, on Saturday, August 14, 2004, with an estimated 6,000 fans attending the viewing, and cremation following the service; a free tribute concert took place later that day in Martin Luther King Jr. Park.
 His ashes were buried at the Forest Lawn Cemetery in Buffalo.
-In the 2025 Netflix Documentary “Being Eddie”.
-Eddie Murphy stated he paid for Rick James funeral expenses.
+In the 2025 Netflix documentary “Being Eddie”, Eddie Murphy stated that he paid for Rick James' funeral expenses.